Visitor Oyster Card London

 How does Oyster work?

 The Oyster Card works on a pay-as-you-go system.
 You start by preloading money onto the card (for example £20).
 Then when you travel the cost of the fare will automatically be deducted from your Visitor Oyster card.
-So for example, if you preload £20 onto the card and make a typical single journey of £2.30, you’ll have £17.70 left on the card.

 You can add money to the card at any underground or railway station.